hammeradam/ts-ping/CONTRIBUTING.md

 - Node.js 20 or higher
 - pnpm 8 or higher (recommended) or npm
 - TypeScript 5+
-- macOS or Linux (for testing ping functionality)
+- macOS, Linux, or Windows (for testing ping functionality)

 ### Development Setup